OWH-projects/lotto-scraper/README.md

-# lotto-scraper
+# Lottery scrapers
-Web scrapers to collect nightly lottery results for The World-Herald.
+Web scrapers to collect nightly lottery results for The Omaha World-Herald.